dysemjay/dys-server-guide/guide.md

 ----------------------------------

 Version numbers should be composed of 3 decimal places, each separated by a '.'.
 If a decimal place is incremented, all lower decimal places should be reset to 0.
 The purpose of each (listed from leftmost place to rightmost place) is:

 1. Count large scale changes, usually affecting many sections.
 These should majorly alter the content of the guide.
 2. Count major changes.
 These might be adding, removing, or otherwise rewriting substantial portions of sections.
 3. Count minor changes.
 These might be to correct typographical errors, or to make other localized changes.

+V1.1.0 11-21-2016

+* Fix formatting in changelog section
+* Correct sv_pure description, and better describe its bugs.
+Thanks to Salty Peasant!
+* Add caveat to sv_lan, about not setting it from the comand line.

 V1.0.0 11-19-2016